mabho/visual_debugger/README.md

 ### Development roadmap.

 This is the roadmap for module improvements:
-- Apply extended cache information, when available, on elements carrying that type of information on the source code.
-This cache data can potentially be pulled to the frontend (still subject to an in-depth analysis for its feasibility):
-  - Cache hit
-  - Cache tags
-  - Cache contexts
-  - Cache keys
-  - Pre-bubbling cache contexts
-  - Pre-bubbling cache keys
+- Display wrong theme suggestions: when theme suggestions not properly formatted are aggregated via custom module or theme, the debug parser delivers that information on the source code, so users know a wrong theme suggestion has been provided.
+This information should also be delivered for selected elements.
-- Create tabbed navigation to split the display of additional information, and help controller share a lot more valuable information to the user.
+- Use the existing tabbed navigation to display more valuable information to the user:
-  - ~~Create new tab `Selected` to display information on the item that is currently selected by the user.~~
-  - ~~Create new tab `List`.
-List all the page elements in the order they show up on the page.
-Selected item can be triggered from the items on this tab.~~
-  - Create new tab `Aggretate`.
+  - Create new tab `Aggretate` or `Filter`.
 Displays an aggregated/consolidated list of page elements by object type.
 The established color codes should be present here as a visual cue.
 Display the number of times each object type is present on the page.
     - Beside each object type tag, display a checkbox delivering users the ability to activate/deactivate all the components of a given type at once.
+    - Grant users the ability to filter elements carrying cache debug information.
+    - Grant users the ability to filter elements carrying wrong theme suggestions.
   - Create a new tab `Configuration`.
 This tab can be represented by a coil icon only.
-- Add the ability to deactivate/disable individual layers so that users can more easily achieve layers underneath other layers.
-  - ~~On `List`, add the ability to activate/deactivate layers individually.~~
-  - On `Aggregate`, add the ability to activate/deactivate groups of layers by object type.
+- Analyze and fix a problem with an horizontal scrollbar sometimes being displayed on the page because layers within the wrapper element `.visual-debugger visual-debugger--base` maye occupy a space which is wider than the available screen width.

 ### Development roadmap - Complete tasks.